pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 It is recommended not to store snapshots within the entity's sequence of events, but in a dedicated table for snapshots.
-So let's setup a dedicated table for snapshots, as well as a table for the events of the entity.
+So let's setup a dedicated table for snapshots using the library class :class:`~eventsourcing.infrastructure.sqlalchemy.activerecords.SnapshotRecord`, as well as a table for the events of the entity.

 .. code:: python